-Use of this grievance procedure does not limit an individual's pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office of Civil Rights.
-Visit the following webpage: www.ed.qov/about/offices/list/ocr/qa-complaints.html or call: 1-800-421-3481.
+U.S. Department of Education, Office for Civil Rights- Use of this grievance procedure does not limit an individual's pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office for Civil Rights by visiting their webpage or calling 800.421.3481